akaihola/darglint2/README.md

-If we would like to ignore `ExcessRaiseError`s (because we know that an underlying function will raise an exception), then we would add its error code to a file named *.darglint*:
+If we would like to ignore `ExcessRaiseError`s (because we know that an underlying function will raise an exception), then we would add its error code to a file named *.darglint2*:

 ```ini
 [darglint2]